szabgab/perlmaven.com/sites/en/pages/dancer2-hello-world.md

 Switching to the file-explorer I can see the same.

-Among the 3 files in the directory: <b>app.psgi</b> is the file that we'll actually need now.
+Among the 3 files in the directory: **app.psgi** is the file that we'll actually need now.
 That's where our "application" is.
-<b>test.t</b> is the test file that is checking that our code works properly.
+**test.t** is the test file that is checking that our code works properly.

-Then you'll find all kinds of extra files with <b>.out</b> extension that you won't have in a real application.
+Then you'll find all kinds of extra files with **.out** extension that you won't have in a real application.
 I only have them to store the output of various commands so I can include it in the slides.
 You don't have to worry about those files.

 ## Hello World

-The content of the <b>app.psgi</b> file can be seen here:
+The content of the **app.psgi** file can be seen here:

 {% include file="examples/dancer/hello_world/app.psgi" %}